Siro-ai/SiroSDK/README.md

 - Check the [GitHub Issues](https://github.com/Siro-ai/SiroSDK/issues)
 - Review the example projects in the repository
 - Contact the Siro team for enterprise support

+## License

+This SDK is proprietary software.
+Please refer to your license agreement for terms of use.